joshbegley/nyt-latest/README.md

 `Charles Elphicke, who served as a Conservative member of Parliament, was found guilty of assaulting two women, one who worked for him as a parliamentary aide and the other as a nanny for his children.`\
 https://nytimes.com/2020/09/15/world/europe/charlie-elphicke-sexual-assault-prison.html?searchResultPosition=6

-**‘Nothing To Do With Climate Change’: Conservative Media and Trump Align on Fires**\
+**‘Nothing to Do With Climate Change’: Conservative Media and Trump Align on Fires**\
 `Rush Limbaugh and Tucker Carlson dismiss scientists’ determination that climate change is a key culprit in West Coast wildfires.`\
 https://nytimes.com/2020/09/15/business/media/wildfires-conservative-media.html?searchResultPosition=7